LaughingRover/Python-Intro/Day 1: Introduction to Python.md

 ```
 In this example, the code will check if the age variable is greater than or equal to

-18. If it is, it will print You are an adult.
-Otherwise, it will print You are a minor..
+18. If it is, it will print `You are an adult.` Otherwise, it will print `You are a minor.`.

 ## Loops

-Loops allow you to execute the same code block multiple times.

-There are two types of loops in Python: for loops and while loops.
+Loops allow you to execute the same code block multiple times. are two types of loops in Python: for loops and while loops.

 **For loops** are used to iterate over a sequence of elements.
 For example: